Olga-Ivasenko/Terminal-commands/README.md

 who is looking for me?
 hello who is here

-	- Looking for several words with no caps sensitivity
+b) Looking for several words with no caps sensitivity
 ```bash
 tail -f filename.txt | grep -i -e "who" -e "hello"
 ```